How to Make a Visual Essay

 Creating a Plan

 Looking at your answers to your pre-writing questions, you can start to plan how you will put together your piece.
-Just like a written essay, you will need and introduction, body and conclusion.
+Just like a written essay, you will need and introduction, body, and conclusion.
 You may want to think of this as a story with a beginning, middle and end.
 Before you start to gather images, you might want to make a rough outline of how you want your essay to come together.

 Title: Often your claim question can be your title, or you may want a single word or short phrase title that tells your subject and use your question in the opening.
+The font, animation and color will set the tone of your piece, so spend some time trying out different styles to see what you like best.

 Introduction: How will you interest your viewer?
 Your first few images need to tell the viewer the subject and the question and grab their attention.